Skip to content

 Core projects

 There are 6 core projects covering the key OS concepts for an undergraduate-level OS course such as Cornell CS4411.
-The projects introduce the architectural support for OS one-by-one which students have found very helpful.
+The projects introduce the architectural support for OS one by one which students have found very helpful.
 For example, students will play with timer and scheduler without any knowledge of privilege modes or page tables.

 OS conceptsArchitectural support